i0ntempest/waifu2x-macos-scripts/README.md

 - [auto-waifu2x.sh](./Scripts/auto-waifu2x.sh)

     POSIX sh script.
 Assumes you have a certain folder structure under `~/Pictures/` (if not it will create it for you), and does multiple upscaling jobs with different scaling factors with one single command.
-Also supports arbitrary factor upscaling (accepts anything from 1 to 4 rather than just 2 and 4) (requires [ImageMagick](https://imagemagick.org)).
+Also supports arbitrary factor upscaling (accepts anything from 1 to 4 rather than just 2 and 4, requires [ImageMagick](https://imagemagick.org)).

 - [video2x.sh](./Scripts/video2x.sh)

     Bash script.
 Basic video upscaler script, resembles early versions of [video2x](https://video2x.org).
 Should be able to take any video as an input, but output is currently hardcoded to be H.264 mp4.
-Requires [FFmpeg](https://ffmpeg.org), arbitrary factor upscaling requires [ImageMagick](https://imagemagick.org)).
+Requires [FFmpeg](https://ffmpeg.org), arbitrary factor upscaling requires [ImageMagick](https://imagemagick.org).

 - More to be added